Are all the benefits like convenience, mobility, time, and cost savings sustainable?

 Those software tools are incredibly useful—but only if they have access to fast, reliable business internet.
 These past few months, we’ve all experienced the frustration of a bad connection on a video call.
 And you can’t share information and images, or collaborate on documents in real time, if they take forever to upload.

-So, your people need one more thing: great home office internet access.
+So, your people need one more thing: great Business Internet access.
 And (yes, you guessed it) this is the part where we remind you that T-Mobile has built a better network for business, empowering you with:

 - America’s largest and fastest 5G network so your people can collaborate, connect, and share in real time, and stay mobile without worrying about their connection.